 Hiking Distance: 5 miles

-The hike starts at a gravel parking area and follows the Appalachian Trail through an evergreen and rhododendron-filled forest.
+The Tray Mountain trail follows the Appalachian Trail through an evergreen and rhododendron-filled forest.
+After ascending a wooden staircase, the trail continues gaining elevation.

-The incline will then become noticeably steeper, but will ultimately be worth the trek as you come up on the Tray Mountain summit.
+At 1.7 miles, you’ll cross a gravel road and enter the Tray Mountain Wilderness.
+The incline will become noticeably steeper, but will ultimately be worth the trek as you come up on the Tray Mountain summit.

 Here you can see the immense Chattahoochee National Forest in all its rugged beauty, as well as the rolling Blue Ridge Mountains sprawling on the horizon.